IB3N/IB3N/README.md

 I am a full stack developer who gets a kick out of writing clean, readable code that has a purpose.
 Recently I have been working on projects involving React, Redux, TypeScript, Express, Sequelize and Docker.

-I like to work in environments that prioritise respect, integrity and above all smiles and laughter.
+I like to work in environments that prioritise respect, integrity and above all laughter.

 ## What am I up to?